Foxford

-Foxford lies on the River Moy, a salmon-fishing river, close to Loughs Conn and Cullin and between the Nephin and Ox Mountains.
+Foxford lies on the River Moy, a salmon-fishing river, close to Lough Conn and Lough Cullin and between the Nephin and Ox Mountains.
 The Foxford Way is an 86-km waymarked tourist trail that circles Foxford, taking in the Ox Mountains, bogland, archeological sites, lakeshores and river banks.

-Agnes Bernard founded a convent and started a water-powered woollen mill here in 1892.
+Agnes Morrogh Bernard founded a convent and started a water-powered woollen mill here in 1892.
 The Foxford Woollen Mills are known for producing characteristic wool blankets.

+Etymology

+The name Foxford comes from the Béal an Easa, meaning "mouth of the waterfall".
+The name previously referred to a large fox-shaped rock at a ford by the town.
+This may be the same rock as "Cromwell's Rock", which signifies the ford where it is thought Cromwell's Army crossed the River Moy during his campaign.

 Transport

+Road

+The N26 road passes through the town, crossing a narrow bridge over the River Moy.
+The N58 serves as the main road to Castlebar, travelling south to through Strade, and joining the N5 in Ballyvary.
+The R318 travels west along the Station Road towards Pontoon, through Drummin Forest, before connecting to the R310.
+In 2005 a new link road between the N26 and N58 was built, easing traffic congestion in the town centre.

+Rail

 Foxford railway station is on the Manulla Junction to Ballina line which connects to the Westport-Dublin Heuston service.
 The station opened on 1 May 1868.

 After being closed (against local opposition) in 1963, it was reopened in 1988.

-The N26 road passes through the town, crossing a narrow bridge over the River Moy.